 You can also use a tool called Seobility for this purpose—it lets you track up to 300 keywords, see how rankings are improving (or declining) over time, and compare to the competition.

-There’s also the option to schedule a weekly or monthly email update with all of the above and of course complete reports with suggestions on how to optimize your SEO.
+There’s also the option to schedule a weekly or monthly email update with all of the above and of course complete reports with suggestions on how to optimise your SEO.

 No obviously we have just scratched the surface of website optimisation.
 Before we wrap up, does anyone have any questions?
-If you do have any questions, send them in the comments box and Chaim will pass them on to me.
+If you do have any questions, send them to us via email or contact us and we will get back to you asap.

 About what we do and getting help

-If you like what you read, but want to know more, then we have tons of resources that you can use to dig deeper.
+If you liked our SEO Beginner’s Guide, but want to know more, then we have tons of resources that you can use to dig deeper.

-We also have an A to Z marketing guide, which is a 30,000 word book that you can work through and optimize every aspect of your business marketing.
+We also have an A to Z marketing guide, which is a 30,000 word book that you can work through and optimise every aspect of your business marketing.